natiahc/credit-card-fraud-detection-streamlit/README.md

 ## Model

 The prediction is powered by a Gradient Boosting Classifier model trained on the provided customer churn dataset.
 The preprocessing steps include scaling numerical features and one-hot encoding categorical features.

-## Deployment

-This application can be easily deployed using [Streamlit Community Cloud](https://streamlit.io/cloud).
-Simply create a new app and link it to this GitHub repository, specifying `app.py` as the main file.